The Cologne University of Music and Dance can rely on two large departmental institutes: an Institute for Early Music and an Institute for New Music.

 In addition, the Cologne University of Music and Dance not only offers courses in the "classical disciplines" of a music or art academy, but can also boast numerous innovative additions, with

-In Montepulciano, the Cologne University of Music and Dance has a unique location for artistic work and research, but also for performance and presentation experiences.
-The study visit to Italy, which is also historically justified, is an essential resource for the university and its students and makes a fundamental contribution to the creative and development process of artists.
+In Montepulciano, the Cologne University of Music and Dance has access to a unique venue for artistic work and research, as well as for performance and presentation opportunities.
+The study program in Italy, which has deep historical roots, is an essential resource for the university and its students and makes a fundamental contribution to the creative and developmental process of artists.

-Like other German cultural institutions in Italy, the Academy's guiding principle is to facilitate encounters between young, highly talented artists from all over Europe.
-This idea is put into practice through masterclasses with internationally renowned teachers, themed projects, scholarships and conferences.
-The academy is now also increasingly being used by Italian cultural partners from the region.
-It is also available to all cultural professionals as a conference venue for their own projects.
+The Academy’s guiding principle is to facilitate encounters between highly talented young artists from across Europe, similar to other German cultural institutions in Italy.
+This vision is brought to life through master classes led by internationally renowned instructors, themed projects, fellowship residencies, and conferences.
+The Academy is now also increasingly being utilized by Italian cultural partners from the region.
+It is, moreover, available to all cultural professionals as a venue for their own projects.

-The Montepulciano College of the Arts remains a key component of the Academy: this unique cooperation between the seven art and music academies in the state of North Rhine-Westphalia brings together the Detmold University of Music, the Robert Schumann University of Music in Düsseldorf, the Folkwang University of the Arts in Essen, the University of Music and Dance in Cologne, the Academy of Media Arts in Cologne, the Münster Academy of Art and the Düsseldorf Academy of Art.
-The academic institution enables particularly qualified students and teachers from the participating universities to spend several days working intensively at Palazzo Ricci and, with its various, primarily interdisciplinary programs, provides an opportunity to explore art forms in new contexts.
+The Montepulciano College of the Arts remains an essential component of the Academy: this unique collaboration among the seven art and music colleges in the state of North Rhine-Westphalia brings together the Detmold University of Music, the Robert Schumann University of Music in Düsseldorf, the Folkwang University of the Arts in Essen, the Cologne University of Music and Dance, the Cologne Academy of Media Arts, the Münster Academy of Fine Arts, and the Düsseldorf Academy of Fine Arts.
+This academic institution offers particularly qualified students and faculty members from the participating institutions the opportunity for an intensive, multi-day working residency at Palazzo Ricci; through its diverse, primarily interdisciplinary programs, it facilitates the exploration of art forms in new contexts.

 Contact